adriandoonan/improv-toolbox/src/content/exercises/cliffweb-three-line-scenes.md

 ---
 name: Three-line scenes
-purpose: SceneWork
+purpose: Scene Work
 shortDescription: Rotate fast three-line scenes to drill initiations, responses, and quick commitments.
 description: Form two single-file lines facing each other.
 The initiator delivers the first line from a suggestion, the responder answers, and the initiator buttons with a third line before both head to the opposite line—rapid reps for strong offers and attentive listening.
 focus: Scene work
 tags:
   - Scene work
   - Who what where
   - UCB Manual
 source: cliffweb
 credit: unclaimed
 ---